TrueBlocks/trueblocks-docs/content/blog/medium-posts/016-Is-the-Ice-Age-Affecting-Block-Production.md

 There’s a lot more we could do to explore the effect of the difficulty bomb (for example, it would be interesting to see if the number of transactions processed has seen a commensurate decrease).
 Unfortunately, we have to go back to the salt mine of our programming environment to finish up the release.
 Stay tuned.
 We’ll post another post similar to this one in after the Byzantium hard fork.
 We should see a pretty large rise in the number of blocks per week.

-The data supporting this post was generated with QuickBlocks.
-Visit our [GitHub repo](https://github.com/Great-Hill-Corporation/quickBlocks/tree/master/src/other/articles).
+The data supporting this post was generated with TrueBlocks.
+Visit our [GitHub repo](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/other/articles).

 We’re interested in your thoughts.
 Please clap for us and then post your comments below.
-If you enjoy our work, please consider supporting us by sending a tip to 0xB97073B754660BB356DfE12f78aE366D77DBc80f.
+If you enjoy our work, please consider supporting us by sending a tip to 0xf503017d7baf7fbc0fff7492b751025c6a78179b.

-Join our slack at [http://quickblocks.slack.com.](http://quickblocks.slack.com.)
-There’s not a lot of people there, but hopefully there will be soon.
+Join our [discord server](https://discord.gg/RAz6DJ6xkf) There’s not a lot of people there, but hopefully there will be soon.

-**Thomas Jay Rush** owns the software company QuickBlocks whose primary project is also called QuickBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
-Contact him through [the website](http://www.quickblocks.io).
+**Thomas Jay Rush** owns the software company TrueBlocks whose primary project is also called TrueBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
+Contact him through [the website](http://trueblocks.io).